cajacko/writing/writing/no-voting.md

 - Voting won't solve the problem because you can't be sure the changes you want will happen, and they're all so similar anyway
 - The downsides are huge
 - I can be more useful in society as a happy, productive member, than a sad sack complaining about the world
+- Don't care which party wins, as they are all so similar and I think the net benefit to the world will be the same or impossible to predict

 ## Final thoughts